prefix-dev/pixi/docs/environment.md

 These directories are conda environments, and you can use them as such, but you cannot manually edit them, this should always go through the `pixi.toml`.
 Pixi will always make sure the environment is in sync with the `pixi.lock` file.
-If this is not the case all the commands that use the environment will automatically update the environment, e.g. `pixi run`, `pixi shell`.
+If this is not the case then all the commands that use the environment will automatically update the environment, e.g. `pixi run`, `pixi shell`.

 ### Cleaning up
 If you want to clean up the environments, you can simply delete the `.pixi/envs` directory, and pixi will recreate the environments when needed.